Bharath-Sathappan/OptimizingPSPS/README.md

 The data files should be given by our mentor phi through the sempra link and accessed in the data folder.
 The data for src_wings_meteorology_windspeed_snapshot_2023_08_02, src_wings_meteorology_station_summary_snapshot_2023_08_02, and gis_weatherstation_shape_2024_10_04 are read in through pd.excel in our notebook and the dev_wings_agg_span_2024_01_01 and src_vri_snapshot_2024_03_20 datsets are read in as csv.

 ## Software Dependencies
-Our dependencies are located in the docker image here https://github.com/users/wkam3/packages/container/package/q1-project-image and the system dependencies are
+Our dependencies are located in the docker image here https://github.com/users/wkam3/packages/container/package/q1-project-image and the system dependencies and python packages are listed below:
   - gcc
   - g++
   - libproj-dev